Lorbrand/SSGS-JS/README.md

    ```

 ## Usage Example
+1. Create a file named `server.js` for example.
-Import the SSGS module and use as follows:
+2. Import the SSGS module and use it as follows:
 ```typescript
 import SSGS from 'ssgs'